inspectIT/inspectit-ocelot/README.md

 Getting started with the inspectIT Ocelot Java agent is very easy!

 First of all, you have to download the Java agent.
-You will find all released versions in the release section of this repository: https://github.com/inspectIT/inspectit-ocelot/releases
+You can find all released versions in the release section of this repository: https://github.com/inspectIT/inspectit-ocelot/releases

-The best way to use the inspectIT Ocelot Java agent is to attach it to your Java application during startup.
+The easiest way to use the inspectIT Ocelot Java agent is to attach it to your Java application during startup.
 This can be achieved using the `-javaagent` command-line option of your JVM and referencing the agent Jar:

     $ java -javaagent:"/path/to/inspectit-ocelot-agent.jar" -jar my-java-program.jar